ItsRqtl/auto-fxtwitter/README.md

 - Install the extension at [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/fogonnnpmlmkcaigjnjibbklgegeoaph).

-> [!NOTE]
-The latest version of the extension may not be available on Microsoft Edge Add-ons.

 - Install the extension at [Firefox Browser Add-ons](https://addons.mozilla.org/en-US/firefox/addon/autofxtwitter/).

 - Load the extension manually: